Here we will break down 10 baseball cards we are looking to buy in 2022 to receive crazy ridiculous returns.

 #8.
 1986 Barry Bonds Topps Traded Tiffany #11T

-Barry Bonds received a record seven NL MVP awards, eight Gold Glove awards, 12 Silver Slugger awards, and 14 All-Star selections.
+Barry Bonds received seven NL MVP awards, eight Gold Glove awards, 12 Silver Slugger awards, and 14 All-Star selections.
 Hence, the hefty price of his card.
 Allegations of him taking steroids have tremendously hindered his legacy.
 Due to that, many collectors shy away from the Bond RC from ’86 card despite it being a high-quality, limited-edition Tiffany version.

 This card is a stellar choice, considering that over a decade ago, it sold for $400.
 Think about what it would sell for five or ten years from now?
 Once again, this is a solid investment that’s guaranteed to provide insanely great returns.